B1. Number Sense

 Learning Context Prerequisites

-• be able to determine equivalent fractions;
+• determine equivalent fractions;

 • understand the relationship between decimal fractions and decimal numbers (up to hundredths).